aleksanderwozniak/link_text/example/README.md

-# example
+# Link Text example

-A new Flutter project.
+Demonstrates how to use link_text package.

 ## Getting Started